mongodb/docs-worker-pool/cdk-infra/README.md

 ## Testing

 To verify the CloudFormation is being generated successfully, you can use the `cdk synth` command to generate the CloudFormation.
-In the `/cdk-infra` directory, I execute the following command:
+In the `/cdk-infra` directory, execute the following command:

 ```zsh
 npm run cdk synth -- -c enhanced=true -c featureName=enhancedApp > cdk.out/template.yaml